 Twelve Stones Christian Academy (TSCA) is a nondenominational, biblical-worldview, Christian school serving Northern Kentucky.
-The school is cosponsored and endorsed by Answers in Genesis in partnership with Renewanation to partner with like minded Christian families as we seek to train the next generation of kids for Christ and to provide excellence in academic education.
+The school is an outreach of Answers in Genesis in partnership with Renewanation to partner with like minded Christian families as we seek to train the next generation of kids for Christ and to provide excellence in academic education.

 TSCA was successfully launched in 2017 with Kindergarten through 7th grade.
 As each year passes, we will be adding on an additional grade until we reach 12th grade.

 We are in an age where Christianity is under attack and secularism (e.g., big bang, millions of years, evolution, atheism, moral relativism) is dominant in our culture.
 Sadly, many young people are leaving the church because they are influenced by secular humanism in schools, media, museums, peers, and even some church leaders!
 Statistics reveal that about two out of every three kids in church homes are walking away from the faith as young as middle school and high school age and very few returning.
 By and large, a child has developed their worldview by the age of 13.

 Something needs to be done and Twelve Stones Christian Academy is one step in that process to help overcome this sad situation.
 Research has shown that one of the significant reasons for this exodus from the church by the youth is the lack of apologetics (defending the faith) teaching in our homes, churches, and Christian institutions.
 TSCA is striving to help stem the tide of this catastrophic problem.
 We address subject material from a biblical authority perspective with a high academic standard, apologetically defend the faith, and help build a truly biblical worldview in the coming generations.